lea927/stock-trading-app/README.md

 [![Product Name Screen Shot][product-screenshot]](http://stockit1.herokuapp.com)

-A Ruby on Rails web app which utilizes the Ruby IEX gem which allows users to create accounts to sign in as buyers or brokers, which have their respective functionalities.
+A Ruby on Rails stock trading app that enables users to manage their stocks using the IEX Gem.

-Has the following features:
+### Features

-- Utilized the IEX Gem to retrieve company information and the latest real-time stock prices.
+- View company information and their latest real-time stock prices
+- Register as a broker or buyer to start adding stocks to your portfolio
+- Brokers can search and add stocks to be purchased by buyers
+- Buyers can purchase shares of stocks from brokers to include in their portfolio
-- Implemented an admin dashboard to approve new broker accounts.
+- Admin dashboard to add new accounts, update current account details and approve pending broker accounts
-- Allowed users to create accounts to sign in as buyers or brokers, which have their respective functionalities.
-- Added a stock search feature using AJAX, to allow brokers to find listed companies to add to their portfolio.
-- Enabled buyers and brokers to view their individual transaction history.
-- Admin accounts are configured through the Seed file.
-- Uses Devise for user authentication.
-- Implements 40+ Rspec for TDD consisting of system, request and model specs.
-Integrates Factory Bot for the creation of sample data.
+- Receive an email upon account creation.
+Brokers are notified on the status of their accounts
+- Update and cancel your account anytime

+#### Note

+- _Only approved Brokers will be able to login to their accounts_

 <p align="right">(<a href="#top">back to top</a>)</p>